Azure/LabServices/TemplateManagement/PowerShell/ActiveDirectoryJoinV2/readme.md

     - AAD group name
     - Lab prefix
     - Current user password
-### What is the SetupTemplateToDomainJoin script doing?
+### What is the Set-DomainJoinValuesToSecureStore-TemplateVM script doing?
 The script is doing several actions
 - Create a securestore with and encrypted password file.
 - Add secrets to the securestore.